Canon 1D Mark IV vs Nikon D7500

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D7500 provides a better video resolution than the 1D Mark IV.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark IV and the D7500 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D7500 has a higher magnification than the one of the 1D Mark IV (0.61x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark IV and Nikon D7500 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The D7500 has a touchscreen, while the 1D Mark IV has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the D7500 uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the D7500 uses SDXC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D7500 only has one slot.
+The D7500 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Nikon D7500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.